 What Are They

 Scalloped potatoes are a delicious potato casserole dish where layers of thinly sliced potatoes are cooked with butter, cream, or milk and then baked until done.
 This recipe uses butter which I feel gives the perfect combination of crispiness on top and creaminess towards the bottom of the pan.

-It is incredibly hard to find the origin of scalloped potatoes but what I did find was that there is an old English word, “collops”, which means meat slices.
+It’s incredibly hard to find the origin of scalloped potatoes but what I did find was that there is an old English word, “collops”, which means meat slices.
 Collops is also related to the French word, escalope.
 The word Collops over time came to mean slices, which were usually pretty thick.
 In the city of Yorkshire, there was a dish called “collops” which were thick slices of potatoes that were cooked until brown.

 Ingredients can vary depending on what you have available but here is that I used.

 Russet Potatoes – These are simple to find potatoes that should be peeled before being used in this recipe.
-CHEF NOTE: You can also use Yukon or red potatoes for this recipe.

 Butter – While an American version of scalloped potatoes may be loaded with cream, I used the more traditional version which uses loads of butter instead.
-CHEF NOTE: You can also sub out the butter for a traditional cream based sauce.

 Cheese – A thick coating of shredded parmesan cheese on the bottom of the pan and top of the pan will help add tons of flavor to this recipe.